JGardener/quest/README.md

 Welcome to a very simple application.

-I have created an API that contains some movies I enjoy.
-The purpose of this application is to display these movies to the user upon initial load.
+I have created an API that contains some Pokémon.
+The purpose of this application is to display these Pokémon to the user upon initial load.

-The user can then click on the "Load More" button in order to see more movies.
+The user can then click on the "Load More" button in order to see more Pokémon.

 Like I said; simple.